The Plan is established under Section 457(b) of the Internal Revenue Code. The Plan offers several KEY ADVANTAGES:

 You may start your Employee contributions any time after your date of hire in an eligible classification.

 What is the Maximum amount of Employee Contributions?

-For calendar year 2013 the amount is limited to $17,500/$23,000 (under age 50/over 50).
+For calendar year 2015 and 2016 the amount is limited to $17,500/$23,000 (under age 50/over 50).
 This maximum includes any Employee Contributions made to plans sponsored by other employers.
 These limits are indexed each year by the Internal Revenue Service and are IN ADDITION to the similar limits under the 403(b) Plan.